-5.5 Electron scattering: Thomson scattering
+5.6 Electron scattering: Thomson scattering

-In astrophysical applicatiosn, 'electron scattering' refers to the scattering of photons by free electrons in a plasma.
+Electron scattering refers to the interaction between photons and free electrons in a plasma.
 A photon incident on an electron induces a force (because it's an electromagnetic wave interacting with an electrically charged particle).
 In response, the starts oscillating as a dipole; and an oscillating dipole emits radiation.
 This process was first studied by J.J.
-Thomson (1856-1940),9 in the non-relativistic case.
-It can be considered the low(-photon)-energy limit of the more general case of Compton scattering.
+Thomson (1856-1940), in the non-relativistic case.
+It can be considered the low-energy limit of the more general case of Compton scattering.

-In this low-energy limit we require the photon energy to be less than the electron rest-mass energy: $hv \ll m{\rm e}c^2$.
+In this low-energy limit we require the photon energy to be less than the electron rest-mass energy: $h\nu \ll m{\rm e}c^2$.
 The simple physical interpretation is that the electron can't gain momentum from the photon, and can be considered static.
 Suppose that the incoming photons can be considered as continuous (and linearly polarized) plane wave.
 The electric field as a function of time t is described by